 When we crossed the East/West border Karen and I decided to just speak German.
-I speak with a Prussian dialect and noticed the further North or East I went I was understood more.
+I speak with a Prussian dialect and noticed the further North and East I went, the more I was understood.

 Karen was doing great right up to ordering “Two kittens of tea” at the Checkpoint Charlie Museum Cafe.
 The last six months in country I had two goals.
 To learn to speak English well again and learn to drive at 55mph.
 I was hassling the guy in the gift shop for some Solidarity pins when I heard English.
 I turned around to find the perfect characterization of a little old lady from Minnesota on vacation.
 She was trying to but postcards and didn’t know how much they were.

 “They are for the 50 pfennigs, um pennies”, I said.

 “So how do you like the West?”, she replied.